-The Shubert Organization began acquiring shares in the venue from Harris in the 1920s.
+The Shubert Organization began acquiring shares in the Music Box Theatre from Harris in the 1920s.
 When Harris died in 1941, his wife sold half the shares in the theatre to the Shuberts, and half to Berlin.